 The fictional Paul Riley has just been released from prison after 11 years because the DNA and other leads were duly investigated by an Exoneration Investigation and it was found that his DNA was not even present at the scene.
 Okay, 11 years and a few months later he’s shot point blank in the head in his apartment at his father’s house.
 Why?
 Good question and it gets murkier when the prime suspect turns up dead, too,

-Unraveling this tangle of a who-done-it is tricky and you have to pay attention because there are not just a leads to keep following, there are three distinctly different main leads which all seem to go nowhere.
-It’s not easy to keep track of the characters and their relationships. –
+Unraveling this tangle of a who-done-it is tricky and you have to pay attention because there are not just a couple leads to follow, there are three distinctly different main leads each of which seems to go nowhere.
+It’s not easy to keep track of the associated characters and their relationships. –

-The police department’s main detectives have changed over the years Dismas Hardy is now doing something other than trials while Abe Glitsky is supposed to be retired from investigating – ha!
+The police department’s main detectives have changed over the years.
+Dismas Hardy is now doing more than trials while Abe Glitsky is supposed to be retired from investigating – ha!
 The poor guy can’t help himself.
 I won’t go further with this.
 Enjoy.